 As a yoga instructor, I have had the pleasure of teaching children over the past ten years in both school and after school programs, yoga studios, as well as camps and hospitals.

 Emphasis on individual abilities rather than competition makes yoga appropriate for all children, including those with physical limitations and lack of involvement in organized sports.
-Yoga provides a non-threatening and gentle method to increase physical fitness and enhance health and well-being.
+Yoga provides a non-threatening and gentle method to increase physical fitness and enhance health and wellbeing.

-- calming children
+- calming anxiety and hyperactivity

 - reducing obesity